hashicorp/terraform/website/docs/commands/apply.html.markdown

 created plan does not include any changes to resources or to root module output values then `terraform apply` will exit immediately, without prompting.

+**Caution: If you run a `terraform apply` with a saved plan it will not ask for promt to apply it.**

 The command-line flags are all optional.
 The list of available flags are:

 * `-backup=path` - Path to the backup file.
 Defaults to `-state-out` with